-The Shangri-La is a Korean inspired gay friendly mixed sauna.
+The Shangri-La is a Korean-inspired gay-friendly mixed sauna.
 This is more the place to come for chilled and relaxing treatment than for hanky panky fun!
-It is open 24/7 and you can buy a Day Pass to spend the day relaxing in the spa.
-The spa area includes cold tubs, hot tubs, a steam sauna and a dry sauna.
-They also offer treatments like Body Scrubs, Masks and an Oil Full Body Rub.
+It is open 24/7 and you can buy a Day Pass to relax in the spa.
+The spa area includes cold tubs, hot tubs, a steam sauna, and a dry sauna.
+They also offer treatments like Body Scrubs, Masks, and an Oil Full Body Rub.
 The Shangri-La is located at 5636 East Hillsborough Avenue.

 Gay Pride and Events in Tampa